 Participants will learn balance, pedal, and riding skills throughout the sessions.
 Lessons on bicycle safety will also be a focus for this program, so that once participants are able to ride on their own, they will know how to do it safely.

-What to Bring: Participants must bring a bike (without training wheels) and a certified helmet each Wednesday.
-The bike can be stored throughout the school day and then taken home when participants are picked up.
+What to Bring: Participants must bring a bike (without training wheels) and a certified helmet each session.
+The bike can dropped off in the morning and stored during the school day, then taken home when participants are picked up.
 It is also recommended that they bring a snack and drink for each session.

 Instructor: Roxane Roberts is a Ravenscroft Physical Education Instructor, primarily working with Lower School students.
 In addition to her teaching responsibilities she has coached soccer, girls lacrosse and field hockey during her time at Ravenscroft.
 Roxane has been an avid cyclist for many years and looks forward to helping your child gain confidence on their bike.